kornel661/spa-router/README.md

-App Router
+web-router
 ==========

-Router for Web Components.
+web-router is a HTML5 router element for single page applications with declarative syntax.
-Dart translation of app-router that is compatible with Polymer.dart.
+It is a modified Dart translation of app-router that is compatible with Polymer.dart.

-This is still EXPERIMENTAL and untested.
+The project is still in the EXPERIMENTAL stage and it is as for now untested.

-See a demo and documentation at https://pjjjv.github.io/app-router-dart-test/demo.html.

-By pjv <ezelspinguin@gmail.com>.
-Original author of javascript version is Erik Ringsmuth <erik.ringsmuth@gmail.com>.